Faris-Abuali/Faris-Abuali/README.md

 - 📄 Know about my experiences [**CV**](https://docs.google.com/document/d/1nWyAUmwtBSLW17Kptg66yv_q14JXj-47/edit?usp=sharing&ouid=101911150244059699323&rtpof=true&sd=true)

 - 💬 Remember to keep striving for progress over perfection.
-A little progress everyday will go a very long way
+A little progress everyday will go a very long way 🛣️
+- 💬 The quickest way to succeed is to start now and figure it out as you go.
+You can’t learn to drive in a parked car 🚘
+- 💬 I learned a lot from my mistakes, so I decided to make more mistakes to learn more 😶‍🌫️

 <h3 align="left">Connect with me:</h3>